1. Concerto Competition

 - Mr. Bruce Owen from Louisiana Philharmonic Orchestra

-- Dr. Qiao Solomon from Anges Scott College
+- Dr. Qiao Solomon from Agnes Scott College

 - Ms. Masayo Higuchi from the Oregon Symphony